brillout/wildcard-api/docs/blog/rest-rpc.md

 ##### Custom JSON endpoints

-With *custom JSON endpoints* we denote the practice of creating custom server routes to retrieve and mutate data.
+With *custom JSON endpoints* we denote the practice of creating server routes to retrieve and mutate data.
+Server routes
+are created and modified
-We create and modify the server routes in an ad-hoc fashion as the need arises.
+in an ad-hoc fashion.

 <details>
 <summary>